christianspecht/blog/src/_posts/2021-04-07-bitbucket-pipelines-fixing-the-edcsa-host-key-has-changed.md

 This project isn't deployed to *The Cloud™*, but to some old-fashioned webspace on shared hosting.
 And it isn't changed often, so the last push (with successful pipeline run!) was about a year ago.

-I vaguely remember that in the meantime, I revceived a maintenance info mail by my provider, announcing that they will move my account *(and probably others on the same server)* to a newer, faster server.
+I vaguely remember that in the meantime, I received a maintenance info mail by my provider, announcing that they will move my account *(and probably others on the same server)* to a newer, faster server.
 That would explain why the key **and** the IP address changed at the same time.

 ---